CortexVacua/BINF4241-group30/Assignment 3/Part2.md

-Piece-->Gameboard: indirect change in Pieces list, bc of change in attributes of a Piece Piece->Gameboard: Piece.update(), removes captured pieces from Pieces list after dying Gameboard-->Piece: returns the removed Piece, which is than added to the captures through Piece.update() deactivate Game deactivate Gameboard deactivate Field
+Piece-->Gameboard: indirect change in Pieces list, bc of change in attributes of a Piece Piece->Gameboard: Piece.update(), removes captured pieces from Pieces list after dying Gameboard-->Piece: returns the removed Piece, which is than added to the captures through Piece.update() Game->Gameboard: within game(): check for Pawns able to promote in Pieces alt there is Pawn that can be promoted
+    Gameboard-->Game: return true
+    Game->Gameboard: Gameboard.Pieces.remove(Pawn), removes Pawn
+    Game->Gameboard: Gameboard.Pieces.add(desired_Piece), adds desired Piece
+else no Pawn can be promoted
+    Gameboard-->Game: return false
+end
+deactivate Game
+deactivate Gameboard
+deactivate Field